wisniewskikr/java-springboot/springboot-thymeleaf-page/README.md

 The goal of this project is to present how to create simple "Hello World" Java Spring Boot application with template Thymeleaf.

 ##### Details
-Example application consists of one page with displays text: "Hello World".
+This example application displays html page with text: "Hello World".

 PRECONDITIONS